zzb5233/tutorials/vm-ubuntu-20.04/README.md

   + Close "Desktop preferences" window
 + Several of the icons on the desktop have an exclamation mark on them.
-If you try double-clicking those icons, it pops up a window saying "This file 'Sublime Text' seems to be a desktop entry.
+If you try double-clicking those icons, it pops up a window saying "This file 'Wireshark' seems to be a desktop entry.
 What do you want to do with it?" with buttons for "Open", "Execute", and "Cancel".
 Clicking "Open" causes the file to be opened using the Atom editor.
 Clicking "Execute" executes the associated command.
   If you do a mouse middle click on one of these desktop icons, a